yashbhadra/WirelessBackup/README.md

 # WirelessBackup

-This project is the implementation of a wireless backup service for android mobile phones.
-You can backup all of your mobile data onto your laptop with out connecting your phone with a cord.
-Just download and run a file server application onto your mobile phone and run this program on your laptop.
-After this, just sit back and let this program backup your entire mobile phone.
+This project introduces a wireless backup service for Android mobile phones, leveraging the concurrency features of the GO language such as go routines and channels.
+It enables users to back up their mobile data to their laptop without needing to connect via cords.
+By installing a file server application on the mobile phone and running the program on the laptop, users can effortlessly initiate and manage the backup process.

-Note: You will have to change the constants like ip address and directory path and make sure that the laptop and phone are on the same wifi network.
+Remember to adjust constants like IP address and directory paths to ensure both devices are on the same Wi-Fi network.